-- Hotline: All interns will be trained and will be expected to answer calls to Willow’s crisis hotline as part of their internship experience.
+- Hotline: All interns (except Kitchen/Food Service Interns) will be trained and expected to answer calls to Willow’s crisis hotline as part of their internship experience.

 Program placement is based on both scheduling/availability of the intern, agency staff, programs needs and we also consider intern preference.
 All interns will use a trauma informed and solution focused approach with survivors throughout each program.

 - Counseling Program Interns in the counseling program will support staff counselors in providing crisis and on-going counseling, advocacy, referrals, safety planning and education.
 Interns may assist in the facilitation of survivor groups.
 Support is provided to clients both in person and over the phone.
 Interns may be asked to additionally support clients in our emergency shelter by providing counseling support.

 - Court Advocacy Program Interns in the Court Advocacy Program will assist survivors in petitioning for an Order of Protection in Monroe County Family Court by answering questions, explaining the court process, drafting of family offense petitions and providing options.
 Interns will engage in safety planning, advocacy, and crisis counseling for survivors at court.